AllenNeuralDynamics/wavpack-numcodecs/README.md

 # Developmers guide

-## How to upgrade WavPack installation
+## How to upgrade WavPack installation and make a new release

 To upgrade the WavPack installation, you need to: